xxmtg/pageSlider/README.md

 # pageSlider
-Help you slide a long long long webiste
+Help you slide a long long long website